somayyeh1650/quantum_computting/README.md

 [https://docs.anaconda.com/miniconda/index.html](https://docs.anaconda.com/miniconda/index.html)

-There are step-by-step instructions in Miniconda website for installation in different OSs.
+There are step-by-step instructions on the Miniconda website for installation in different OSs.
 For Linux users first you need to find out your system’s architecture by running the following command in the terminal

     uname -m

-Afterward, run the following commands in the terminal, one at a time.
+Afterwards, run the following commands in the terminal, one at a time.
 In the second command, replace **<my_system’s_architecture>** with your own system architecture.

     mkdir -p ~/miniconda3
     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-<my_system’s_architecture> -O ~/miniconda3/miniconda.sh